lucidchain/docs/docs/Features/Metrics/Metrics.md

 <div align="center">
 ![Features modal](./../../../static/img/mysc/featuresModal.png)
-**Figure 1:** *Lucid Chain available features modal.*
+**Figure 1:** *Lucid chain available features modal.*
 </div>

 ## Global Overview

 You will be redirected to global overview page.
 You will be asked about choosing your service chain type.
-This will make Lucid Chain export your current chain and showing it to you.
+This will make Lucid chain export your current chain and showing it to you.
 You will be able to see your current chain represented in a mermaid grpah.
 You can toggle the mermaid and also zoom in by clicking on the graph.
 You can also see some import imformation about how many organizations, teams and service you are going to import.

 <div align="center">
 ![Chain type modal](./../../../static/img/mysc/chainTypeModal.png)